About this listing

-The kitchen/dining area and deck area are spacious and equipped with radio, CD player, DVD and HD TV, wood stove in Winter, and WIFI Internet.
+The kitchen/dining area and deck area are spacious and equipped with radio, CD player, DVD and HD TV, wood stove in Winter, and unlimited WIFI internet.
 Full kitchen cooking facilities, gas stove, gas hot water, laundry.

 Interaction with Guests

-Lloyd your host stays on the same property usually in 'The Boat House'.
+Lloyd your host stays on the same property usually in a room he is renovating.
 He is around the property with cleaning, maintenance, hosting and facilitating duties throughout the day.

 Guests commonly see the neighborhood as real New Zealand.
 The town is rich in Maori culture reflecting the majority Maori population.
 Horses being ridden about town are commonplace, swimming is in the river outside.
 There's no parking meters or wardens anywhere.
 This is a poor but friendly town.